With Nobel Laureate Dr Barry C. Barish attending in person.

 Nobel Laureates Attended

-They have each delivered a keynote speech to the attendees and shared their insights with students during the live sessions.
+We are beyond excited to announce that ten Nobel laureates have attended and spoke at previous years' research symposium.
+They have each delivered a keynote speech to the attendees and shared their insights with students during the live sessions and in-person at the University of Cambridge.

 2024 Ccir Speakers Dr David Baltimore